PickBas/video_hosting_api/README.md

 # Video Hosting Api
 API based on Java Spring framework

-## Run
+## How to run the API
+### Docker
-Enter your S3 keys into docker-compose file docker-compose up --build -d
+Enter your S3 keys into the docker-compose.yml file which is in the root of the repository.

-The container is going to be on port 8080
+Next, open your termianl, go to the video_hosting_api folder.
+Then, run the command:

+      docker-compose up --build -d

+If you did everything correctly, the API should be up and running on port 8080.
+### Localhost
+Open video_hosting_api folder in an IDE (e.g. IntelliJ IDEA).
+Add environment variables: AMAZON_ACCESS_KEY, AMAZON_SECRET_KEY, MYSQL_URL.
+The first one is the access key for your S3 storage.
+The second one is the secret key for your S3 storage.
+The third one is the URL for the database.
+If you run containerized MySQL, URL should look like this:

+    mysql://localhost:3306/video_hosting_db

+Then run the API.
+If you did everything correctly, the API should be up and running on port 8080.

 ## URLs
 A token which you get after logging in has to be provided as a request header with any request (except Sign in/up).
 Example: header key - Authorization, value - TOKEN_<token>